vcerovski/binfix/README.md

     (loop for i fixnum from 0 below n do (setf (aref a i) (1+ i))) t

+<a name="Cartesian to polar coordinates"></a>
+#### Cartesian to polar coordinates

+An example from <em>Common LISP the Language 2nd ed.</em> where cartesian coordinates are converted into polar coordinates via change of class can be straightforwardly written in BINFIX as

+    {def class position () ();

+         class x-y-position (position)
+          x :initform 0 :initarg :x
+          y :initform 0 :initarg :y;

+         class rho-theta-position (position)
+          rho :initform 0
+          theta :initform 0

+     def update-instance-for-different-class :before
+          old :x-y-position
+          new :rho-theta-position &key :-
+          ;; Copy the position information from old to new to make new ;; be a rho-theta-position at the same position as old. let x = slot-value old 'x
+                y = slot-value old 'y;
+              slot-value new 'rho .= sqrt {x * x + y * y};
+              slot-value new 'theta .= atan y x

+    ;;; At this point an instance of the class x-y-position can be ;;; changed to be an instance of the class rho-theta-position ;;; using change-class:

+    & p1 =. make-instance 'x-y-position :x 2 :y 0

+    & change-class p1 'rho-theta-position

+    ;;; The result is that the instance bound to p1 is now ;;; an instance of the class rho-theta-position.
+    ;;; The update-instance-for-different-class method
+    ;;; performed the initialization of the rho and theta ;;; slots based on the values of the x and y slots, ;;; which were maintained by the old instance.
+    }

+where Steele's comments are left verbatim.

 <a name="Implementation"></a>
 ## Implementation